ayushjain1144/Aerial-Object-Detection/README.md

 # Aerial-Object-Detection
-This repository contains my work as part of Study Oriented Projcet on Aerial Object Detection
+This repository contains my work as part of my research work on Aerial Object Detection

 Important Links (for reference)